 Chris Onof holds an MA and a PhD in philosophy from Birkbeck College and University College London respectively.
 He also studied Mathematics and Engineering, and holds a PhD from Imperial College London where he is currently employed as Reader.
 This website is devoted to his philosophical interests.

-Chris Onof is a member of the editorial board of and is co-founder of the journal Episteme.
-He is Area Editor for 18th Century German Philosophy at the Internet Encyclopedia of Philosophy.
-He is a member of the Editorial Board of Kant Studies Online, and Assessing Editor of the Journal of Mind and Behavior.
+Chris Onof is a co-founder of the journal Episteme (Cambridge University Press).
+He is Area Editor for 18th Century German Philosophy at the Internet Encyclopedia of Philosophy, on the Editorial Board of Critique and Kant Studies Online, and Assessing Editor of the Journal of Mind and Behavior.